“This post may contain affiliate links. Please read my disclosure for more info.

 How Much Can You Make in a Week With Postmates?

-They also offer periodic bonuses.
-For instance, during busy times they could offer a bonus like an extra $2 per delivery for making deliveries during certain hours of the day.
+You can also take advantage of Postmates bonuses, like an extra $2 per delivery for making deliveries during certain hours of the day.

 How Does Postmates Pay You?